secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 1. **Strategic Accounts:** Defined as an account that is not a Named account or Locally managed but management has decided it should belong to an AE or SAL for strategic business reasons.
 Accounts that are strategically owned by a non-named SAL or AE will be marked using the `Strategic Account` check box and must have manager approval.
 Strategic accounts will be reviewed annually to determine if they should be moved to the Global Account Rep at that time.
 1. **Holdover Accounts:** Defined as an account that is being held by a Rep that has been promoted or moved to a new territory.
 Holdover accounts will be marked using the `Holdover Expiration`  date field and the `Holdover Next Owner` field.
 An account rep can only have a holdover account or holdover opportunity for one fiscal quarter.
 Any account that needs to be held over longer than one quarter should be marked as a `Strategic Account` and must have manager approval from both the current manager and the global account rep’s manager.
 1. **Stand-alone Child Account:** Defined as an account that clearly has their own buying authority and purchasing process.
-   1. **Private Equity or Holding Company - Accounts where the governing entity is a Private Equity firm or Holding Company will be considered standalone Accounts.
+   1. **Private Equity or Holding Company** - Accounts where the governing entity is a Private Equity firm or Holding Company will be considered standalone Accounts.
 As such, they will not be parented and will include the name of the holding company in the `Holding Company Name` field.
 Ownership & segmentation will be based on the individual account attributes and NOT the Holding Company or PE account attributes.
    1. **Government Holding Entity - Child Accounts:**
       1. **AMER:** [Gitlab Public Sector Rules of Engagement Handbook Page](https://about.gitlab.com/handbook/sales/public-sector/)
       1. **Rest of World:** For all non-US government accounts: Only accounts that are 100% owned by the government are owned by the segment who owns the country
       1. **Franchises or Consultants  - Child Accounts:** Accounts that are categorized as an independent Franchise or Consultant are considered standalone Accounts.
 As such, they will not be parented and the corresponding number of employees will not count towards the HQ Total Employee Count.
 1. **Newly Updated Accounts:** Accounts that have had employee count and/or address information updated that would require a region or segment change will be reviewed annually as this impacts TAM and quota assignment.This includes changes to the Ultimate Parent details as a result of a merger, acquisition or move of headquarters.
 1. **Net New Accounts:** Accounts created in Salesforce by a list load or through a data enrichment tool such as Zoominfo.
-These accounts must be parented, processed through LeanData to properly segment and assign to the appropriate territory.
+Sales Operations has the ability to create new accounts because these accounts must be parented, processed through LeanData to properly segment and assign to the appropriate territory.
 These will then be assigned to the correct account owner regardless of who requested or imported the account.
 Contacts will be linked by SDR’s during their normal workflow.
 For more information on this process you can check the [Steps to create an issue for an account list import](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/#how-to-get-help).
+To request a new account be created that is not from an enrichment tool or a list load please open an issue in the Sales Operations Project.
+1. **Field Permissions** In order to ensure Rules of Engagement are being enforced the following fields will need to be updated by Sales Operations:   `Account Owner`, `Named Account`, `Strategic Account`, `Locally Managed`, `Holdover Expiration Date`, `Holdover Next Approved Owner` along with the ability to create a Parent/Child.
+To request a change to any of these fields chatter on the account or if there are more than 10 accounts open an issue in the Sales Operations Project.
 **Exception Process to Request Account Ownership Change:** _Any request to transfer an account for any reason must follow the outlined exception process and timeline._

 **Step 1- Sales Process:**  Requirements prior to requesting an account transfer